 Documented Disability: Each semester students with scholarships and a documented disability need to work with the Disability Resource Center (DRC) to establish a reduced credit load for full time enrollment.

-Graduate Credit Limitations: Beginning Fall 2014, scholarships are limited to students who have attempted less than 45 graduate level credits for Masters candidates and 108 graduate level credits for Ph.D. candidates.
+Graduate Credit Limitations: Scholarships are limited to students who have attempted less than 45 graduate level credits for Masters candidates and 108 graduate level credits for Ph.D. candidates.
 There is a maximum credit limit of 12 thesis and 36 dissertation credits for scholarship awards.
-For 2013-14 scholarships the maximum credits attempted for Masters candidates is 70, terminal degree Masters candidates is 90 (MFA only) and PhD is 140 credits.

 Dual Enrollment: Certain majors at the University of Nevada, Reno require coursework that is not taught on this campus.
 Students in these majors who will be part time at the university because they are taking these courses at another campus must submit a dual enrollment agreement to the Scholarship Office before their scholarship funds can be released.
 A new agreement must be submitted for each term the student will be dually enrolled.
 Agreements will be approved only for coursework that is not offered on this campus.